autotyed/autotyed/README.md

 - An nginx config showing how to route traffic to each application.
 - A set of images, css, and html to create a minimal web interface.
 - macOS startup scripts for several applications that lack their own.
+- Minimal installation script for macOS.
+  - Run `make install` to automatically install most of the dependencies on a mac server.
+  - You should read through the script and understand what it does before running it.

-Eventually I'll provide directions on how to replicate my entire stack, including installation, configuration and auto-starting services.
+I'm working on the directions to replicate my entire stack, including installation, configuration and auto-starting services.
+I'll link a youtube video as well once I get the documentation in this repo more put together.

 I once ran all these apps on a single server, but recently split the security and automation roles from the media download and service roles; it's now on two computers